grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 - the [JSONUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JSONUI.h) class allows to generate the JSON description of a given DSP
 - the [MapUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/MapUI.h) class establishes a mapping beween UI items and their label or paths, and offers a `setParamValue/getParamValue` API to set and get their values
 - the extended [APIUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/APIUI.h) offers `setParamValue/getParamValue` API similar to `MapUI` with additional methods like to deal with accelerometer/gyroscope kind of metadata
 - the [SoundUI](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/SoundUI.h) class with the associated [Soundfile](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/Soundfile.h) class is used to implement the language `soundfile` primitive, and load the described audio files, by using different concrete implementations, either using [libsndfile](http://www.mega-nerd.com/libsndfile/) with the [LibsndfileReader.h](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/LibsndfileReader.h) file, or [JUCE](https://juce.com) with the [JuceReader](https://github.com/grame-cncm/faust/blob/master-dev/architecture/faust/gui/JuceReader.h) file.
+New audio file loaders can possibly be written by subclassing the `SoundfileReader` class.